 See how flexible you need the menu to be:

 See if there are special considerations you need to check when it comes to your catering menu.
 Are there allergies or certain preferences you need to take note of?
 What sort of dishes are your guests expecting?
-Try asking caterers if they had to change the menu suddenly at the very last minute to get a sense of their planning and creative problem solving skills.
+Try asking caterers if they had to change the menu suddenly at the very last minute to get a sense of their planning and creative problem-solving skills.

 Determine the kind of branding you want your guests to see:

 What sort of message do you want your branding to give to your audiences?
 What value or vision of your branding do you want your audiences to slowly realize?
 Determining this kind of message very early on can allow you to get to know what dishes can best represent these qualities.
-A cheerful vibe and atmosphere works best with a menu that has a lot of colors, or a more professional vibe fits with a more straightforward set of meals.
+A cheerful vibe and atmosphere work best with a menu that has a lot of colors, or a more professional vibe fits with a more straightforward set of meals.

 See if your caterers have handled your kind of event before:

 If you have an event in mind, try asking the caterer if they’ve actually handled something of a similar nature before.
 What’s their menu like?
 Did the guests like it?
 Was the client content?
 Would they be able to give you contact for that client, so you can talk to them yourself?
-Sometimes getting first hand feedback from clients of a similar nature can give you a gist to the kind of performance a caterer might give you.
+Sometimes getting first-hand feedback from clients of a similar nature can give you a gist to the kind of performance a caterer might give you.

 Check their certification, and if they’re legitimate:

 Another important matter you should take note of is to check if your caterers-to-be are actually certified and legitimate.
 This might be nitpicking, but it’s best to know you’re dealing with a legitimate enterprise so you know you’re in good hands if unexpected scenarios such as accidents happen.
 It’s also what you’re paying for — that these are the experts, using professional catering equipment, with proven efficiency, covered by insurance and practicing care.

 The Bottomline: Catering Is Just Beyond Taste

 Choosing a caterer for your food event is no easy feat, especially if you remember that your caterer is just providing more than food for your guests.
-A lot of people form impressions on companies and brands with the kind of catering service they hire, and hiring someone capable of pulling off the kind of dishes you like to represent your brand should be the person you’re looking for.
+A lot of people form impressions on companies and brands with the kind of catering service they hire and hiring someone capable of pulling off the kind of dishes you like to represent your brand should be the person you’re looking for.
 With the above in mind, you’ll likely have a much better shot of getting in touch with a caterer that will definitely meet your needs, not just in food but also in making sure your brand stays appealing to your consumers.